-Now you know why your favorite artists hire the top sound engineers for every song and album release.
+Now you know why your favorite artists hire the top sound engineers to layer sounds for every song and album release.

-However, anyone can possess the ability to produce high-end sounds, whether it be a casual listener, musical junkee, or hiphop head.
+However, anyone can possess the ability to produce high-end sounds, whether it be a casual listener, musical junkie, or hip-hop head.

 You are free to play around with layering sounds in the stereo field however you desire.